Smells Like Gen X • Billboard Year-End Songs

 Why it hit

 Surface knew how to make romantic R&B sound expensive, and “The First Time” is smooth to the point of absurdity.
-The arrangement is patient, the vocal is soft without disappearing, and the whole track moves with the kind of confidence that doesn’t need to show off.
+The arrangement is patient, the vocal is soft without disappearing, and the whole track moves with the kind of confidence that does not need to show off.
 In a year full of louder, flashier hits, that calm polish helped it stand out.

 The song also fits a very specific 1991 lane: adult-friendly, slow-burning, crossover R&B that felt intimate enough for quiet listening but broad enough for mass radio appeal.
-It didn’t need a giant gimmick.
+It did not need a giant gimmick.
 It worked because it knew exactly what it was.
-That kind of restraint can be lethal when everybody else is trying too hard, and “The First Time” got all the way to the top by sounding like it never had to force anything.
+That kind of restraint can be lethal when everybody else is trying too hard.

 Gen X Rewind